Nanoreactor: Applications

 Roy, Skinner, et al. studied the dynamics of water in self-assembled gemini surfactants in 2014.
 This work illustrates not only the utility of nano-scale materials for chemical reactions, but also the complexity that is required to study the effects.
 The team utilized spectroscopic techniques and molecular dynamics simulations to determine that within the nanoporous structures, the dynamics of water in the gyroid phase is an order of magnitude slower than in the bulk water.
 This result arises from the difference in curvature at the interfaces of the normal gyroid.
 When compared with water confined in a reverse spherical micelle of a sulfonate surfactant, the water exhibited faster dynamics.
 This complex behavior was postulated to have implications for future work in ion transport.

 Carbon nanotubes have been a popular area of research, and specifically, single-walled carbon nanotubes provide unique surfaces for chemistry.
 Li, G and Fu, C et al. report on large changes to the Raman spectra by encapsulating sulfur in these single-walled carbon nanotubes.
 In an example of how confinement to such small spaces influences chemistry, the authors theorize that the changes to the Raman spectra can be attributed to van der Waals interactions of the sulfur with the walls of the nanotubes.
 These effects are highly sensitive to the size of the confinement chamber, as the van der Waals interactions were not significant for larger diameter single-walled nanotubes.
 The authors suggest that confinement within the single-walled nanotubes allows S_{2} molecules to undergo polymerization to linear diradicals.

 Nanoreactors are also being applied to biological spaces.
-In a study by Tagliazucchi and Szleifer, they study the binding of proteins to ligands inside of both long nanochannels and short nanopores.
+In a study by Tagliazucchi and Szleifer, they study the binding of proteins to ligands inside both long nanochannels and short nanopores.
 Inside these confined spaces, the ligands are attached to the walls by polymeric tethers.
 This technology has already seen applications as sensors that measure concentrations of proteins in solution.
 This study developed a theory to model how the proteins bind under these highly confined conditions to inform the design of these sensors.